Session Chair Responsibility

-Indicate his/her name affiliation from the Session Sheet.
+Find his/her name and affiliation from the Session Sheet.
 Also, as a courtesy to attendees and other presenters, interrupt the presenter if he/she is not finished at the end of his/her time.
 It is important to maintain published program times in order to facilitate attendee scheduling.

 If Your Meeting Room Has People Standing

 There may be available seats throughout the room.
 Please ask attendees to move over to enable seating access by others.
 Then ask those standing to come forward to take a seat.
 If this does not solve the problem, ask the Symposium Assistant to report to the Symposium Assistant Desk or MRS Help Desk.
 Remember: it’s normal for all symposia to experience standing-room crowds at times; MRS will intervene if such overcrowding persists throughout the day.